 There is a two-fold purpose for the dental practice; perform as a health care delivery system and practice as a "for profit" business.
 Much of the success of the dental practice will depend on communication with patients and among the dental staff.
 Communication is the process of transmitting information from one person to another.
 In the dental office this will vary often between the dentist(s), the patients, the dental team, and the community the office serves.
 Regardless of how a message is delivered, either verbal, non-verbal, or written, each dental team member is responsible for providing a positive impression.
 The first and continuing impressions involve much more than just physical appearance.
 Perceptions are built of professionalism, attitude, compassion, and good, quality communication.
 The patient who comes to the dental practice expects the dental staff to communicate not only in a professional manner but with proper grammar and diction.
 In many dental practices today it may require that some members of the team be bilingual.

 Ms. Finkbeiner has authored articles in professional journals, authored several Continuing Education classes, and co-authored several textbooks including: Practice Management for the Dental Team, Comprehensive Dental Assisting: A Clinical Approach, Review of Comprehensive Dental Assisting, and a handbook entitled, Four-handed Dentistry: A Handbook of Clinical Application and Ergonomic Concepts.
-She has coauthored videotape productions including Medical Emergencies for the Dental Team, Four-handed Dentistry, An Ergonomic Concept, and Infection Control for the Dental Team and lectured to University of Michigan dental school classes and many dental meetings.
-Currently retired, she continues to write and provide consultant services in ergonomic concepts to practicing dentists throughout the country.
+She has coauthored videotape productions including Medical Emergencies for the Dental Team, Four-handed Dentistry, An Ergonomic Concept, and lectured to University of Michigan dental school classes and many dental meetings.
+Currently retired, she continues to write and provide consultant services in ergonomic concepts to practicing dentists throughout the country and to evaluate online educational courses.

 Upon completion of this course, the dental professional should be able to: